-Race and Racism are the root cause of race-based health disparities, and often lead to social, economic, and environmental disadvantages.
+Race and racism are the root cause of race-based health disparities and often lead to social, economic, and environmental disadvantages.
 Racism is defined as an "organized system within societies that cause avoidable and unfair inequalities in power, resources, capacities and opportunities across racial or ethnic groups."
 Race is a social construct that does not describe genetic or biological differences in human beings.
-While there is great interest in understanding how social factors contribute to poor health outcomes, there is also reluctance in identifying racism as a root cause of racial health inequities.
-However, the stories and experiences of minorities have shown that race-based disparities are more than fundamental differences between people from different racial categories.
-Rather, these disparities are the result of a system of interlocking factors to maintain power and privilege to the detriment of others.^{174,175} A systematic review and meta-analysis of racism as a determinant of health showed the impacts of racism on health in the early 1980s and called for further research on the topic.
-Additional studies in the mid-1900s and early 2000s found consistent evidence for associations between racism and mental health outcomes and physical health outcomes.170
+While there is great interest in understanding how social factors contribute to poor health outcomes, there is also reluctance in identifying racism as a root cause of racial health inequities and adverse maternal outcomes.
+Race-based disparities are a result of more than the basic differences between people from different racial categories; they are the result of a foundation of racial injustice that has permeated all levels of the healthcare system.
+This foundation has created a system of interlocking factors to maintain power and privilege to the detriment of others.
+174,175 A systematic review and meta-analysis of racism as a determinant of health showed the impacts of racism on health in the early 1980s and called for further research on the topic.
+Additional studies in the mid-1990s and early 2000s found consistent evidence for associations between racism and mental health outcomes and physical health outcomes.
+170

 Racism can and has occurred at different levels-incorporated in racist attitudes, beliefs, or world ideologies, through interactions between individuals and at a system level through control of and access to resources within a society.
-The impact of racism on health is equally multilayered and forges down different pathways that include: lack of access to employment, housing, and education, exposure to risk factors, cognitive and emotional distress and associated psychopathology, lack of healthy behaviors, and an increase in unhealthy behaviors and physical injury as a result of racially motived violence.
+The impact of racism on health is equally multilayered and forges down different pathways that include the following: lack of access to employment, housing, and education, exposure to risk factors, cognitive and emotional distress and associated psychopathology, lack of healthy behaviors, and an increase in unhealthy behaviors and physical injury as a result of racially motived violence.

 Racial disparities within maternal care and the impact on birth outcomes are a significant public health concern.
 Factors associated with racism have been considered as a mechanism underlying these disparities.
 Racial/ethnic disparities in preterm birth are well-documented, yet clear reasons why this continues is not fully explored.
-Studies have examined whether there were racial differences in the association between antenatal depression and the risk for preterm birth, and in general suggest that non-White women are at increased risk.
+Studies examining the link between antenatal depression and the risk for preterm birth have shown non-White women to be at an increased risk.
 In addition, the emotional effect of experiences with racism may also contribute to the risk of preterm birth.

-Ultimately, racism constitutes a severe threat to a person's health and well-being through chronic stress, and operates at individual, interpersonal, and structural levels, systemically perpetuating health disparities.
+Ultimately, racism constitutes a severe threat to a person's health and wellbeing through chronic stress, and operates at individual, interpersonal, and structural levels, systemically perpetuating health disparities.